 Ayurveda as you know is a holistic health science from India but more than that it comes from two Sanskrit terms – Ayus and Veda.
 Ayus being life the totality of all it is, everything that surrounds us.
 And Veda which is wisdom.
-At the heart of ayurveda is nature and we look at ayurveda a way of understanding nature!
+At the heart of Ayurveda is nature and we look at Ayurveda as a way of understanding nature!

-Once we understand nature than we understand the way our body works and the world works.
-We could begin to use this information to create health by our choices in Food, how we sleep?
-And our lifestyle, what do we do during the day.
+Once we understand nature then we understand the way our body works and the world works.
+We could begin to use this information to create health through our choices in food, how we sleep, our lifestyle and what do we do during the day.

 Ayurveda is the way of reaching your highest potential.
-When you live in a line with Ayurvedic principles that generate health for you, you are able to create that world free of symptoms and to reach your highest potential.
-At the foundation of ayurveda we find the five element theory.
+When you live in line with Ayurvedic principles that generate health for you, you are able to create a world free of symptoms and reach your highest potential.
+At the foundation of Ayurveda, we find the five element theory.

 Without space in our digestive system food can’t move through our digestive system.
-Without space in our ear we are unable to hear anything.
+Without space in our ears, we are unable to hear anything.
 All of the elements come from the sense of space.
-In our body we have space in the hollow organs in the digestive system, in the ears and it’s because of that space they function.
+In our body, we have space in the hollow organs in the digestive system, in the ears and it’s because of that space they function.
 When there is too little space we can’t hear and we can’t digest.
-So we all need to have an appropriate amount of spaces in the body.
+So we all need to have an appropriate amount of space in the body.

 What are we eating?
 When we are eating?
 How we are eating?
 All of these principles work together to help us maintain our health.

 We maintain our health by the foods we eat.
-If we need more earth element, we want our foods to be heavy and dense.
-If we want more water element, we want our food to be moist.
-If we want more fire element, we want our foods to be well spiced.
+If we need more earth elements, we want our foods to be heavy and dense.
+If we want more water elements, we want our food to be moist.
+If we want more fire elements, we want our foods to be well spiced.
 For air element, we want our foods to be light and dry and when we need more ether element, we may want to fast for a time and put nothing in the digestive system.

 We can take that understanding of nature and allow it to become our understanding of how we create and maintain our health.